elunacado/mayanGrammar/README.md

 And my nouns for this hand-in are going to be: <br />
 Já|janal|sumn|tunich|kay|python which means water|food|rope|stone|fish|python(the programming language) <br />

-And some sentences that can be formed and are included as tests in my code are:
+Some sentences that can be formed and are included as tests in my code are:
 * I am drinking water regularly
 * You are eating food regularly
 * He/She is stretching the rope regularly